bramus/ie-page-transitions/README.md

 This library does not have the limitation.
 When both an exit and entry effect are set, these will run sequentially.

+To control the `background-color` of the `::view-transition` backdrop in between the exit and entry effects, set the `--page-transitions-backdrop-color` custom property on the `:root` element.
+If no color is set, the color `transparent` will be used.

 ## References

 - https://www.simplehtmlguide.com/pagetransitions.php